 Don’t get me wrong Canggu is still awesome, you just have to share it with more people and pay a little bit more.
 I wrote a short description of Canggu in the Bali overview, but I thought I would go into more detail about my favorite spots in the area.
 Starting with Old Man’s at Batu Bolong Beach.

 If you’re staying in Canggu chances are you’re going to spend a whole lot of your budget down at Old Man’s.
-The beachfront beer garden, which got its name from the surf break out front at Batu Bolong beach, is the perfect place to chill out after a day in the sun and surf.
+The beachfront beer garden, which got its name from the surf break out front at Batu Bolong Beach, is the perfect place to chill out after a day in the sun and surf.
 The atmosphere is casual, relaxed and friendly, just like Canggu in general.
-Everyone is welcomed, even dogs if they’re on a leash.
-It’s open daily from 7 am until late, so you can enjoy breakfast, lunch, dinner and sunset drinks.
+Everyone is welcome, even dogs if they’re on a leash.
+It’s open daily from 7:00 am until late, so you can enjoy breakfast, lunch, dinner and sunset drinks.

 Aussie artist Lucas Grogan is the man behind the vibrant blue murals Old Man’s is known for.
 The interior is an eclectic mix of wooden communal tables, plush couches, bean bags and colorful umbrellas.
 The is open concept throughout so you get a great view of the surf and shimmering grey sands of Batu Bolong beach.